-The Company has been successful in renewing and expanding the revolving credit and term debt facilities in the past.
+The Company has been successful in renewing and expanding its credit facilities in the past to meet the needs of its growing easyfinancial business.
 If the Company were unable to renew these facilities on acceptable terms when they became due, there could be a material adverse effect on the Company's financial condition, liquidity and results of operations.